 David Hirsch: Oh, that’s a good one.

-And, um, you know, as I kind of think back to that time, uh, I did not know a lot of kids with special needs growing up, and we did not have any advanced warning that Jessica was going to have down syndrome.
-So literally we found out about.
-Her diagnosis in the hospital delivery room.
-And it was shocking, you know, I remember, uh, just, you know, being in the financial planning industry and in business jumping way out into the future, thinking about what retirement was going to be like with a adult child living with us.
+And as I kind of think back to that time, I did not know a lot of kids with special needs growing up.
+And we did not have any advanced warning that Jessica was going to have Down syndrome.
+So literally we found out about her diagnosis in the hospital delivery room.
+And it was shocking.
+I remember, just being in the financial planning industry and in business, jumping way out into the future, thinking about what retirement was going to be like with an adult child living with us.

 Skip Gianopulos: Yes.

-David Hirsch: And, uh, you mentioned that, uh, you seem like that was a little bit of a dark spot.
-Um, so what were some of the things that you and Gail had to do to.
-Adjust if you will.
-Um, to the new reality.
+David Hirsch: And you mentioned that this was a little bit of a dark spot.
+So what were some of the things that you and Gayle had to do to adjust, if you will, to the new reality?

 David Hirsch: Okay.
-So.
-You go on to have more children.
-Right.
-Um, which I imagine maybe you thought twice, right.
-You know, with the challenges that you were already in countering and the uncertainty, you know, of all that.
-Um, so you have a third child and a fourth child.
+So you go on to have more children.
+Which I imagine maybe you thought twice, with the challenges that you were already in countering and the uncertainty of all that.
+So you have a third child and a fourth child.

 Skip Gianopulos: Yes.

 Skip Gianopulos: Yeah.
-And particularly with down syndrome, there’s no predisposition to having a second child with down syndrome once you have your first.
+And particularly with Down syndrome, there’s no predisposition to having a second child with Down syndrome once you have your first.
 So literally it is like lightning striking twice.
-In fact, I’m thought a little bit about buying lottery tickets after that.
+In fact, I’ve thought a little bit about buying lottery tickets after that.
 As they say, it’s a tax on people that are bad with math.

-But, um, you know, it was very unlikely to have two, two kids with down syndrome.
-In fact, we don’t know any other families.
-That are in, in our spot naturally.
-We know some people that have adopted a second child with down syndrome, but, um, yeah, very unusual.
+But it was very unlikely to have two kids with Down syndrome.
+In fact, we don’t know any other families that are in our spot naturally.
+We know some people that have adopted a second child with Down syndrome.
+But, yeah, very unusual.

-David Hirsch: Uh, so what additional adjustments have you had to make as a result of that?
+David Hirsch: So what additional adjustments have you had to make as a result of that?

-Skip Gianopulos: You know, one of the things that makes our family a little bit unique and a little bit different is we just do not have the ability to spend the same amount of time with our typical kids as we would otherwise want to.
-Uh, the time demands for having a child with special needs are, are higher, you know, so that, that is one thing that is a little bit unique in terms of our family and the family dynamics.
+Skip Gianopulos: One of the things that makes our family a little bit unique and a little bit different is we just do not have the ability to spend the same amount of time with our typical kids as we would otherwise want to.
+The time demands for having a child with special needs are higher, so that is one thing that is a little bit unique in terms of our family and the family dynamics.

-What I will say is that both of our typically developed kids, have really embraced our situation.
-And I think our overall family dynamic is, is terrific.
-I think that they have become better people as a result of having siblings with special needs.
+What I will say is that both of our typically developed kids have really embraced our situation.
+And I think our overall family dynamic is terrific.
+I think they have become better people as a result of having siblings with special needs.